pmilet/domainevents/README.md

     }
     ```

+## See a sample app that uses domain events

-    To see a running sample take a look to the StonePaperScissors specflow test example
+    To see a running sample take a look to the StonePaperScissors app or specflow functional tests from the [github](https://github.com/pmilet/domainevents) repo